NVIDIA/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 To download, verify, extract the datasets, and create the shards in `.hdf5` format, run:
 `/workspace/bert/data/create_datasets_from_start.sh`

-Note: For fine tuning only, Wikipedia and Bookscorpus dataset download can be skipped by commenting it out.
+Note: For fine tuning only, Wikipedia and Bookscorpus dataset download and preprocessing can be skipped by commenting it out.

+- Download Wikipedia only for pretraining

 The pretraining dataset is 170GB+ and takes 15+ hours to download.
-The BookCorpus server could sometimes get overloaded and also contain broken links resulting in HTTP 403 and 503 errors.
-You can either skip the missing files or retry downloading at a later time.
-Expired dataset links are ignored during data download.
+The BookCorpus server most of the times get overloaded and also contain broken links resulting in HTTP 403 and 503 errors.
+Hence, it is recommended to skip downloading BookCorpus data by running:

+`/workspace/bert/data/create_datasets_from_start.sh wiki_only`

+- Download Wikipedia and BookCorpus

+Users are welcome to download BookCorpus from other sources to match our accuracy, or repeatedly try our script until the required number of files are downloaded by running the following:

+`/workspace/bert/data/create_datasets_from_start.sh wiki_books`

+Note: Not using BookCorpus can potentially change final accuracy on a few downstream tasks.

 6. Start pretraining.

 To run on a single node 8 x V100 32G cards, from within the container, you can use the following script to run pre-training.